twinfoundation/framework/packages/schema/docs/reference/classes/PropertyHelper.md

 ▸ **setValue**\<`T`\>(`properties`, `key`, `type`, `value`): `void`

-Set a value to the list.
+Set a property in to the list.

 #### Type parameters